-A scheduled review involves searching, appraising and considering relevant new evidence and other information that might impact on the guidance and consideration of feedback received about the guidance following initial publication.
+A scheduled review involves searching, assessing and considering relevant new evidence and other information that might impact on the guidance and consideration of feedback received about the guidance following initial publication.
+When updating SDCEP guidance, the guidance development process may be tailored to suit the extent of updating required.

 The format of updated guidance will depend on the extent of any amendments that are agreed.
-For example, the update may comprise a notice posted on the SDCEP website to advise of no change or very minor amendments, a short addendum printed and/or published online or, when extensive changes are necessary, a new edition printed and/or published online.
+For example, the update may comprise a notice posted on the SDCEP website to advise of no change or very minor amendments, a short addendum published online or, when extensive changes are necessary, a new edition.
 In the latter case, Targeted External Expert Review is conducted to quality assure the updated guidance.